 I have little to say about this as advice about how you should write: I am not a style doctor or writing adviser, and (unlike Strunk and White) I don't think everyone should write like me.
 My interest here is solely in the fact that we need an explanation for the fact that educated Americans today have scarcely any clue what "passive clause" means.
 As Mark Liberman put it (with humorous overstatement), some time between 1397 and 2009 all public understanding of what "passive voice" means in grammar seems to have disappeared.
 Today people just vaguely imagine that it has something to do with not being fully explicit about personal responsibility and agency, and that's about it.

 So why are college-educated Americans so prone to think that simple active-voice intransitives like "bus blows up" or "took on racial overtones" or "were leaving" or "there will be setbacks" or "this happened", or even transitive examples like "has instructed us to", are in the passive voice?

 I cannot show you proof, but I have offered you an empirical conjecture.
 My hypothesis is that a large number of the ten million or more Americans who bought The Elements of Style have been confused by page 18.
 And I suspect that Ada Brunstein may be one of them.

-[Added later, on June 10th: It is now time for a frank admission that my hypothesis has turned out to be false.
+[Added later, on June 10th: It is now time for a frank admission that my specific hypothesis about Brunstein has turned out to be false.
 See this post for Ada Brunstein's own report.
 But of course, that's only about whether her error was spawned by Strunk and White's blunders; she says it wasn't, and claims authorship of her own error.
 Everything I say above about those blunders by Strunk and White is nonetheless true. —GKP]